mendix/docs/content/en/docs/appstore/app-services/receipt-processing.md

 ### 1.2 Limitation

-* Currently only supports images in JPG and JPEG formats.
+* Currently only supports images in JPG and JPEG formats

 ### 1.3 Prerequisites

 This app service works best with Studio Pro 8 versions starting with [8.18.15](/releasenotes/studio-pro/8.18/#81815) and 9 versions starting with [9.0](/releasenotes/studio-pro/9.0/).
 * For optimal recognition results, make sure that documents with small fonts have high resolutions:
-  * If images are made using a scanner, it is recommended to use 300 dpi for texts in font size 10 pt or larger and 400-600 dpi for texts in font size 9 pt or smaller
+  * If images are made using a scanner, it is recommended to use 300 dpi for texts in font size 10 pt or larger and 400-600 dpi for texts in font size 9 pt or smaller.
-  * If images are taken using a digital camera, it is recommend to use at least a 5-megapixel sensor with auto focusing and flash disabling features, fit the page entirely within the camera frame, and distribute lighting evenly across the page to avoid any dark areas or shadows on the image
+  * If images are taken using a digital camera, it is recommend to use at least a 5-megapixel sensor with auto focusing and flash disabling features, fit the page entirely within the camera frame, and distribute lighting evenly across the page to avoid any dark areas or shadows on the image.

 ## 2 Installation